 In pursuit of its commitment to biodiversity, the Group relies on the skills and expertise of its two partners: the French committee of the IUCN (International Union for Conservation of Nature) and France Nature Environnement.
-As part of a voluntary initiative, which was recognized at the end of 2012 by the French government as part of the National biodiversity strategy, the Group has defined a targeted action plane (1) for each of its priority sites in Europe designed to address the biodiversity protection issues identified at the site and/or by local stakeholders, based on the site's activity.

-Since 2016, biodiversity action plans have been incorporated into a more comprehensive approach to integrated and concerted environmental management at site level for all the Group entities, but the method of identifying sites for biodiversity remains unchanged.
+Since 2016, biodiversity action plans have been incorporated into a more comprehensive approach to integrated and concerted environmental management at site level for all the Group entities.
+Sites are identified in terms of biodiversity based on their proximity to a protected area.

 In 2018, the Group also strengthened its international commitments by joining the "act4nature" initiative.
 The individual commitments made in this area were largely achieved.
-Among the measures completed it is worth noting: the constant increase in the number of participants in the network of experts, the introduction of an integrated biodiversity assessment tool (IBAT), and the publication of an integration is available on the website.
+This effort could be seen in the increased number of participants in the network of experts, the introduction of an integrated biodiversity assessment tool (IBAT), and the publication of an internal brochure covering biodiversity.
+Further information is available on the website.

-In 2020, the Group renewed its two commitments in terms of biodiversity via the "act4nature international initiative" and "Entreprises engagées pour la nature-act4nature France".
+In 2020, the Group renewed its two commitments in terms of biodiversity via the "act4nature international initiative" and "Entreprises engagées pour la nature."